Premier’s Reading Challenge Guidelines

 What is the Premier’s Reading Challenge?

-The Challenge is a literacy engagement strategy that requires students to read 12 age appropriate books in a year.
-Challenge completers receive an annual award.
+- The Challenge is a literacy engagement strategy that requires students to read 12 age appropriate books in a year.
+Students who complete the challenge receive an annual award.

 Who can participate: